 - It takes about 2 days to recover from jetlag and travel.
-Even Rick Steves, the travel show host and guidebook author says, “Travel is exhausting!”
+Even Rick Steves, the travel show host, and guidebook author says, “Travel is exhausting!”

 - Depending on the type of trip, it takes at least 3 more days before I’m back up to full capacity.

-- There were days on this holiday where I wondered if I’d ever be able to “crank the tractor” again…meaning, get started, get back to work, get back up to speed.
+- There were days on this holiday when I wondered if I’d ever be able to “crank the tractor” again…meaning, get started, get back to work, get back up to speed.
 But I did.
 I always do.
 And so will you.

 Your challenge: Carve out time for a rest.

 - Start short.
 Start with 1 day a week where you minimize your screen time.